Louisville Uninsured Motorist Lawyer

 So in a motorcycle wreck wherein the at-fault driver has no insurance, the client can still recover his personal injury claim from his own insurance carrier.
 It is the client’s insurance carrier who then sues the at-fault driver to try and recover what they paid out on your behalf.
 This way, your insurance company and not you, bears the risk that this at-fault driver has little to no money to pay for your damages.

 I recommend that motorcyclists carry at least $100,000 of uninsured motorist coverage because for example, I have seen cases wherein the air ambulance bills alone total over $26,000.
-If you are not sure how the Louisiana uninsured motorist law works, call my office to speak with an uninsured motorist accident attorney.
+If you are not sure how the Louisville uninsured motorist law works, call my office to speak with an uninsured motorist accident attorney.
 Numerous people and clients have contacted me for their underinsured motorist claim settlement in Louisville KY.

 Can You Reject Your Uninsured Motorist Coverage?

 Yes, legally you can reject this type of insurance coverage but, I would never, never, never recommend it!!!
 Instead, make sure you specifically ask for this insurance coverage and never sign anything wherein you are waiving this type of automobile insurance coverage.
 In short, if you don’t have this insurance coverage, you may save yourself a couple of hundred dollars a year for a huge risk to you and your family.
 In the event of a serious motorcycle crash, you could owe thousands in medical bills, for an accident that was not your fault, just because you tried to save several hundred dollars.
 Make sure this is not the case with you.
-Contact a Louisville car accident lawyer to understand the Louisiana uninsured motorist law in Kentucky.
+Contact a Louisville car accident lawyer to understand the Louisville uninsured motorist law in Kentucky.
 Our uninsured motorist accident attorney offers you a Free Consultation.

 On a side note, I pay for this extra insurance coverage by increasing the deductible on my automobile policies to $1,000 instead of $250.
 The idea being I can afford $1,000 much more than I can afford a $10,000 medical bill.